-6.4 Offsetting Measures Provided within the Plan

-6.4.1 Within the zone of influence the Council plans to implement an avoidance and mitigation strategy (see Box 4).
+- The site is in private ownership so would need agreement with the landowner to secure its use for this purpose. - There is planning history on the site related to housing. - 6.4 Avoidance and Mitigation measures designed into the Plan - 6.4.1 Within the zone of influence the Council plans to implement an avoidance and mitigation strategy (see Box 5).

-Box 4: Summary of District Plan measures relating to disturbance
+Box 5: Summary of District Plan measures relating to disturbance